crosstool-ng/crosstool-ng.github.io/_pages/docs/B_Known_issues.md

 permalink: /docs/known-issues/
 ---

-This section may be outdated.
-It will be updated after the 1.23 release.

 This files lists the known issues encountered while developing crosstool-NG, but that could not be addressed before the release.